theopub/cal/README.md

 docker-compose down
 ```

-To completely reset the database (removes all data):
+To reset the database and get fresh data on the next run:
 ```bash
 docker-compose down -v
 ```